 Stripe authenticates your API requests using your account’s API keys.
 If you do not include your key when making an API request, or use one that is incorrect or outdated, Stripe returns an error.

-Every account is provided with two pairs of keys: one for testing and one for running live transactions.
+Every account is provided with separate keys for testing and for running live transactions.
 All API requests exist in either test or live mode, and objects—customers, plans, coupons, and so forth—in one mode cannot be manipulated by objects in the other.

 There are also two types of API keys: publishable and secret.